je-miralles/TACT/README.md

 ### Base
 A member of the set A, C, G, T.  The underlying struct that represents these nucleotides encodes the identity with 4 bits.
-In this way the IUPAC ambiguity codes may be represented and tested easily with this type.
+In this way the IUPAC ambiguity codes can also be represented and tested.

 ### Column
-A sequence of read bases covering a position.
-Implements methods of particular interest to coinciding bases.
+An unordered sequence of read bases covering a position.
 Inherits from the tactmod Sequence class.

 ### Contig
 A contiguous sequence of which a group typically constitute a genome.